 Within the Garrison, you will be able to participate in a range of archery activities.
-The skills you gain in our training sessions can then be used in archery demonstrations and re-enactment battles at our summer shows.
+The skills you gain in our training sessions can then be used in archery demonstrations at our summer shows.
 You will also have the opportunity to learn about medieval European bows, arrows, crossbows and shooting techniques and communicate this to the public via archery displays and talks.

 At first, you will learn the basic principles of archery, as well as the rules of the range in order to keep yourself and those around you safe.
 These skills will include: